PATILpavan123/jenkinsfile/README.md

                 pipeline syntax

         1. scripted           |            2. declaratibe

-                              .
-      1st syntax              .             u have predefined structure as mention in syntax file groovy engine          .
+      1st syntax                          u have predefined structure as mention in syntax file groovy engine                        pipeline {

-                              .
+                                             agent any
+   node {

-   node {                     .         pipeline {                    //must be at top of structure
+  pipeline {                    //must be at top of structure
-     // groovy script         .               agent any               // where to execute }                          .
+     // groovy script                       agent any               // where to execute

+   }
                                              stages {                // where whole work happen

                                               stage("build") {         //  bulld is stage name
                                                    steps {